timschristie/tim-christie.com/content/post/20171224/china-day-11.md

 ![798 Sculpture](/images/798-sculpture.jpg)
 ![798 Figure](/images/798-figure.jpg)

-Headed back to the hotel afterwards via taxi, and grabbed a light dinner in a nearby restaurant.
+Grabbed a hot drink from Gong Tea, then headed back to the hotel via taxi.

+Ate a light dinner in a nearby restaurant.